Welcome to The Digital Shelf Cast by e.fundamentals. The monthly podcast dedicated to helping growth-driven brand leaders win in eCommerce.

 The future of CPG growth is eCommerce.
 It’s time to talk through what it takes to win.
 Follow our expert discussions on digital commerce trends and take away thought-provoking, actionable insights on how to beat the competition online.
 The discussions are led by our host Julia Glotz – former editor and managing director at The Grocer and experienced podcaster herself.
 Each episode will close off with key tips and tactics leaders can put to the test to drive digital shelf growth.
-Enjoy listening and make sure you subscribe and leave a review!
+Enjoy listening!

 Ready to scale your digital shelf growth?
 Don't miss out on your free consultation with our ecommerce experts.

 Get the lowdown on how to optimise your digital shelf strategy with last month's episode A CPG's Guide to Black Friday #1

 Please enjoy this transcript of our conversation John Maltman, CEO e.fundamentals and Ben Taylor, Head of Omni-channel Commerce at Publicis Commerce.
 This comprehensive discussion highlights the rise of eRetail Media and why it's becoming an increasingly important vehicle for both CPGs and retailers to reach today's shoppers and drive hypergrowth on the digital shelf.